mauricesvp/pancake/docs/modules/README.md

     <li>Set your Tracker in the configuration (under "TRACKER" -> NAME: "foo").</li>
   </ol>
 Important: When implementing your Tracker, you need to stick to the <a href=https://mauricesvp.github.io/pancake/pancake/tracker/tracker.html> Tracker API</a>!

+## Storage
+  The collected data can optionally be stored in a SQLite database (this can enabled in the [configuration](#configurations)).

+## Result Processing
+  If you are not only interested in the raw results data, but also in visualizations of detections or tracks, you can enable and configure this in the [configuration](#https://github.com/mauricesvp/pancake/blob/main/README.md#configurations).

+## Analysis
+  Pancake currently doesn't offer further analysis on the collected data.
+  This is something that could be tackled in the future.